ChristopherCarignan/audio2stl/README.md

   window: option for windowing audio using a variety of Matlab/Octave compatible filters found in the "signal" package
     ex: 'bartlett', 'blackman', 'hamming', 'hanning', 'triang'

+Requirements:

+  See requirements.txt for packages.
+Install them with the [requiRements R package](https://cran.r-project.org/web/packages/requiRements/index.html) or by hand.

+  The author specified no minimum R version but experiments indicate that 3.6.1 is too old.
+4.1.1 works like a charm, at least on Windows 10.

+  Requirements documented by Helen Griffiths, Newcastle University IT Service.